stclib/STC/docs/algorithm_api.md

 ## Tagged unions (sumtypes)

 This is a tiny, robust and fully typesafe implementation of tagged unions.
-They work similarly as in Zig, Odin and Rust, and is just as easy and safe to use.
+They work similarly as in Zig, Odin or Rust, and is just as easy and safe to use.
 Each tuple/parentesized field is an enum (tag) with an associated data type (payload), called a *variant* of the sum type.
 The type itself is a **union** type, aka. a sum type.